sourcegraph/handbook/content/departments/technical-success/ps/index.md

 ## PS Offering Applicability by Segmentation

-Certain PS offering applicability is determined by the market segmentation of the customer as seen below.
+PS offering applicability is determined by the market segmentation of the customer as seen below.

 |                         | SMB               | MM                 | Enterprise         | Strategic          |
 |-------------------------|-------------------|--------------------|--------------------|--------------------|